 Participate in the Community Partnership Project (Students)

 The CPP has limited capacity.
 Students who are interested in participating must complete an application form by September 25th, 2020.
-Questions can be directed to email@example.com.
+Applications are now closed.
+Questions can be directed to firstname.lastname@example.org.

 Charities, non-profits, and social service organizations interested in partnering must complete a partner request form by September 30th, 2020.
 Questions can be directed to email@example.com.